Published January 25, 2022

 Also view this question on How to use HTML documents or Strings with Byte Arrays in IronPDF

-Now let us imagine that we need to bring some customization into the resulting pdf from Example 1.
-For example: add custom margins, add a header with a document title, footer with a creation date & pages, and add some custom css for "print" media type that our invoice has.
-To do this we specify an instance of ChromePdfRenderer that we pass into the ChromePdfRenderer constructor.
+This section will help customize the resulting PDF from Example 1.
+For example, it will add custom margins, a header with a document title, a footer with a creation date & page numbers, and some custom CSS for the "print" media type that a standard invoice has.
+To do this, an instance of ChromePdfRenderOptions

 var pdfRenderingOptions= new ChromePdfRenderOptions()